depalmafarr/qa-capstone-client/README.md

 ## Getting Started

-Can be made and grunt served onto your server from the link to the project here (https://github.com/depalmafarr/qa-capstone-client)
+Can be forked and grunt served onto your server from the link to the project here (https://github.com/depalmafarr/qa-capstone-client)

 ### Future fixes/issues